 Black Friday 2015: One month to go – Are you ready?

 London, UK.
-October 30, 2015: With just less than one month to go until what global ecommerce consultancy Salmon predicts will be the UK’s first £1bn online shopping day, retailers should be in the final stages of preparations for Black Friday 2015.
+October 30, 2015: With just less than one month to go until what global ecommerce consultancy Salmon, a Wunderman Commerce Company, predicts will be the UK’s first £1bn online shopping day, retailers should be in the final stages of preparations for Black Friday 2015.

 To help in final preparation and ensure they capitalise on the sales potential of the days, Salmon’s CTO Glen Burson and Head of Managed Services John Beechen, offer advice to businesses on what to achieve over the next four weeks in order to be truly ready.